odahu/odahu-docs/source/gen_security.rst

 Extend roles
 ----------------------

-To define new custom roles you should just add it as a variable in file `roles.rego`
+To define new custom roles, you should add them as a variable in the `roles.rego` file

 .. code-block:: javascript
    :name: Add new role